fkling/JSNetworkX/README.md

 All versions of JSNetworkX are built via `grunt compile`.
 This task accepts various targets:

-- `grunt compile:min` builds a version only containing base classes and utilities (no algorithms, generators or drawing).
+- `grunt compile:base` builds a version only containing base classes and utilities (no algorithms, generators or drawing).
-- `grunt compile:drawing` like `min`, but includes drawing.
+- `grunt compile:drawing` like `base`, but includes drawing.
 - `grunt compile:all` includes everyting.
 - `grunt compile:node` like, `all`, but without drawing.
-- `grunt compile:custom` like, `min`, but also includes all modules specified with the `--ns` options.
+- `grunt compile:custom` like, `base`, but also includes all modules specified with the `--ns` options.
 The modules can be passed with or without the leading `jsnx.` namespace.